 Dr Valerie SteadSenior Lecturer in Management Learning and Leadership

-My research interests include gender and leadership, women's leadership and the learning of leadership with a primary focus on women in or aspiring to postions of power.
+My research interests include gender, leadership and the learning of leadership with a primary focus on women in or aspiring to postions of power.
 Taking a critical approach I draw on ideas of gender and power to explore the interrelations between micro level and macro level practices that shape individuals’ practice and learning of leadership.
-Through conducting empirical research I examine the dynamics of leadership learning in the workplace, to inform leadership and leadership development theory and practice.
-Current research projects include an ESRC funded seminar series with Roehamopton and Bradford Universities 'Challenging Gendered Media Mis(s)representations of Women Professionals and Leaders.'
+Current research includes examining the mobilisation of textual and visual representations of women's ledership in the media. and the ESRC funded seminar series with Roehamopton, Newcastle and Bradford Universities 'Challenging Gendered Media Mis(s)representations of Women Professionals and Leaders.'

-I established and co-ordinate the research forum, the Academy for Gender, Work and Leadership.
+I established and am Director of the research forum, the Academy for Gender, Work and Leadership.

 I am the departmental Director of Teaching.
 I teach on postgraduate and undergraduate programmes.
 My teaching includes research methods, consulting, learning design and dynamics, gender and leadership.